hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 10. Software prepares the summary information and displays it to the customer.
 11. The customer reviews and submits information.
 12. The customer starts the process of submitting data.
-13. The software calls the create a Self Employment periodic update, create a non FHL UK property update period or create a FHL UK property update period endpoints, depending on the income source type being submitting.
+13. The software calls the [Create a self-employment periodic update](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#Create%20a%20self-employment%20periodic%20update), [Create a non-FHL UK property update period](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#Create%20a%20non-FHL%20UK%20property%20update%20period) or [Create a FHL UK property update period](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#Create%20a%20FHL%20UK%20property%20update%20period) endpoints, depending on the income source type being submitting.
 14. HMRC receives and stores information and provides success response.
 15. The software receives the success response.
 15a.
 The software confirms with the customer that the update has been received and stored by HMRC.
-16. The software calls the trigger a self-assessment tax calculation endpoint to get the calculation and ensure the obligation is marked as met, once the update(s) complete an obligation period.
+16. The software calls the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint to get the calculation and ensure the obligation is marked as met, once the update(s) complete an obligation period.
 17. HMRC marks the obligation as fulfilled, once the update(s) complete an obligation period.
 Note: that this can take up to an hour to show on our systems as met.
 18. HMRC receives the request and returns a Calculation ID (calculationId).
 Software must use this when calling the Self Assessment tax calculation endpoint.
 19. The software calls the relevant endpoints to retrieve the calculation.
 Note: the tax calculation can take up to 5 seconds to run.
 We recommend you wait 5 seconds – this is optional and the software does not have to retrieve the tax calculation information at this point.